 The Moody’s Analytics suite of software solutions, models, content, and services helps support the new requirements of IFRS 17 Insurance Contracts.

-On May 18, 2017, the International Accounting Standards Board (IASB) published the final draft of the International Financial Reporting Standard (IFRS) 17 Insurance Contracts accounting standard, along with several supporting documents with guidance and illustration.
+On May 18, 2017, the International Accounting Standards Board published the final draft of IFRS 17 Insurance Contracts accounting standard, along with several supporting documents with guidance and illustration.
 This new accounting framework impacts the insurance industry around the world and had an effective for the 2021 reporting year.
-The ISAB has now delayed the effective date until the 2022 reporting year.
+The Board has now proposed a delay to the effective date until the 2022 reporting year.

 The standard applies a principles-based approach which requires interpretation, and practices will likely evolve differently in different markets.
 Insurers transitioning to IFRS 17 face significant challenges during its implementation.
 Primarily an accounting-driven standard, IFRS 17 will require greater integration of actuarial and accounting systems, creating significant operational challenges related to data, processes, modeling, governance, and auditability.